Sylius/Sylius/UPGRADE-2.0.md

       `Sylius\Bundle\ResourceBundle\Doctrine\ORM\EntityRepository` to
       `Sylius\Bundle\ProductBundle\Doctrine\ORM\ProductAssociationRepository`

-* The following helper classes and interfaces have been removed:
+* The following classes and interfaces have been removed:

   Money: